lee-ali/version-control-project/README.md

 version-control-project.git

 # Description
-Udacity 'Introduction to Version Control' end of course project
+Udacity 'Introduction to Version Control' end of course project.
+Please note the python program 'bikeshae.py' will not run correctly as it's only being used to demonstrate git actions/commands for this project.

 # Files used
 README.md